projecthorus/radiosonde_auto_rx/README.md

 * Graw DFM06/DFM09/DFM17/PS-15
 * Meteomodem M10 & M20
 * Intermet iMet-4 (and 'narrowband' iMet-1 sondes)
-* Lockheed Martin LMS6 (400 MHz and 1680 MHz variants)
+* Lockheed Martin LMS6 (400 MHz and 1680 MHz variants, including the new 'LMS-X' unreleased type)
 * Meisei iMS-100

 Support for other radiosondes may be added as required (please send us